sdjebali/fragencode-atacseq-pipeline/README.md

 ## Usage
 **************************************
-Make sure samples.tsv, reads.tsv and config.yaml files are fine
+Make sure samples.tsv, reads.tsv and config.yaml files have the correct content

 ## Caution
-The genome files must be indexed with bowtie2
+The genome files must be indexed with bowtie2 before running the pipeline

 ## Running snakemake
 <pre>